 This is Chris’s first year in Musica, but not his first time under the direction of TC O’Brien.
 He has loved music and sang all his life.
 He is the Lead Singer and Guitarist of the Maryland-based band, Changing Scene.

-Jacquelin Horn (alto)
+Jacquelin Horn (soprano)

 Bill Horn (bass)

 Bill started singing a few years ago with the CSM Chorale group, then moved to St. Maries Singers and a church choir.
 As a new member of Musica, he is excited to improve and blend with the marvelous talent here in SoMD.

 Brian is currently 23, recently graduated from Towson University in late 2017 for information technology.
 He recently found out about this group and is looking forward to singing and performing with them!

 Mike was educated at Indiana University, where he was a member of the world famous Singing Hoosiers, with whom he performed and toured extensively.
 He first joined Musica in 1975, moved to Memphis in 1996 and performed with The Wolf River Singers.
 He rejoined Musica after moving back to Southern Maryland in 2005.
 He has performed with the Light Opera Company of Southern Maryland with major roles in "Orpheus in the Underworld" and "The Magic Flute".
 In the spring of 2014 he traveled to New York City to perform with Distinguished Concerts International New York under the direction of Eric Whitacre.
 He is now the treasurer and chief fund raiser with Musica.
 Michael currently serves on the St. Mary'’s County Arts Council.
 He lives in Lexington Park near his daughter, son-in-law and two beautiful grandchildren.